 Apellis Announces FDA Acceptance of NDA Amendment and New PDUFA Date of February 26, 2023 for Pegcetacoplan for Geographic Atrophy (GA)

-/EIN News/ -- WALTHAM, Mass., Nov.
-18, 2022 (GLOBE NEWSWIRE) -- Apellis Pharmaceuticals, Inc. (Nasdaq: APLS), a global biopharmaceutical company and leader in complement, today announced that the U.S. Food and Drug Administration (FDA) has accepted Apellis’ unsolicited major amendment to the New Drug Application (NDA) for intravitreal pegcetacoplan for the treatment of geographic atrophy (GA) secondary to age-related macular degeneration (AMD).
+WALTHAM, Mass., Nov.
+18, 2022 (GLOBE NEWSWIRE) -- Apellis Pharmaceuticals, Inc. APLS, a global biopharmaceutical company and leader in complement, today announced that the U.S. Food and Drug Administration (FDA) has accepted Apellis' unsolicited major amendment to the New Drug Application (NDA) for intravitreal pegcetacoplan for the treatment of geographic atrophy (GA) secondary to age-related macular degeneration (AMD).
 The updated Prescription Drug User Fee Act (PDUFA) goal date is February 26, 2023.
 The FDA also restated that they do not plan to hold an advisory committee meeting to discuss the application.

 "With the inclusion of the 24-month data, we have the potential to have the best product profile at launch for pegcetacoplan, with minimal impact to launch timing," said Cedric Francois, M.D., Ph.D., chief executive officer and co-founder, Apellis.
 "We appreciate the opportunity for the FDA to review these data and look forward to working with the agency to bring this first potential therapy to people living with GA as quickly as possible."